rmenafra/pipe-runner/README.md

 # pipe-runner

-This package contains a simple command line helper for running Snakemake workflows on the Shark cluster using sensible default values.
+This package contains a simple command line helper for running Snakemake workflows on a high performance computing cluster using sensible default values.

 ## Installation